Samsung Wave S8500: Other features

 Other features include A-GPS, 2 GB/8 GB of internal storage with a microSDHC slot for an additional 32 GB.
 It also has a magnetometer (compass), a proximity sensor, an accelerometer, 5.1-channel surround sound Mobile Theater, music recognition, a fake call service, smart search, Social Hub and it is the first phone to support Bluetooth version 3.0.

 Radio connectivity includes Bluetooth 3.0, Wi-Fi 802.11 b/g/n and HSDPA 3.6 Mbit/s.

 This phone is available with both European/Asian 3G bandings and the North American 3G bandings.
 The North American 3G bandings version of the phone is a limited availability and is not available in the US.

 Software features

 User interface

 The phone is the first smartphone to feature the Samsung Bada operating system platform.
-The UI is Samsung's own Touch-wiz 3.0.
-Touch-wiz 3.0, like the two predecessors (Touch-wiz 2.0 and Touch-wiz), utilizes widgets.
-The three most notable widgets pre-installed in Touch-wiz 3.0 are Daily Briefing (which includes all essential information such as weather, finance, AP mobile news and schedule), Feeds and Updates and Buddies now (which allows users to call, send texts to and read Facebook/Twitter feeds off their favorite contacts).
+The UI is Samsung's own TouchWiz 3.0.
+TouchWiz 3.0, like the two predecessors (TouchWiz 2.0 and TouchWiz), utilizes widgets.
+The three most notable widgets pre-installed in TouchWiz 3.0 are Daily Briefing (which includes all essential information such as weather, finance, AP mobile news and schedule), Feeds and Updates and Buddies now (which allows users to call, send texts to and read Facebook/Twitter feeds off their favorite contacts).
 Users are allowed to have up to 10 home screens to add widgets.